zuozhenggh/learning-library/workshops/apex-atp/1-create-an-apex-workspace.md

     ![](images/1/atp-settings-2.png)
     ![](images/1/atp-settings-3.png)

-    After clicking **Create Autonomous Database**, you will be redirected to the Autonomous Database Details page for the new instance.
-Continue to the next part when the status changes from:
+4. After clicking **Create Autonomous Database**, you will be redirected to the Autonomous Database Details page for the new instance.

+    Continue when the status changes from:

     ![](images/1/status-provisioning.png)